 GreenWorks offers a variety of battery-powered lawn and garden mulcher vacuum tools in its line, and this one is another entry that will be the right option for a certain type of buyer.
 You will get a 40V battery and charger with this blower/vacuum, meaning you will have everything you need to get started.
 Battery operated blowers usually don’t offer the same kind of power seen from corded models, but this one is able to get up to 185 MPH airspeed.

 The blower function of this unit is appreciated by most who have purchased it previously, while there is some concern about how long the battery lasts before it needs a charge.
-If you have a large property which needs to be regularly cleaned up, the battery option might not be the best choice.
+If you have a large property that needs to be regularly cleaned up, the battery option might not be the best choice.
 However, for those with moderately sized properties who wish to break free from the extension cord connection, the GreenWorks 24322 should provide all of the necessary features to finish the job properly.

-For the homeowner who deals with leaves once every year, having a powerful leaf vacuum/mulcher can take that annual fall chore and turn it in to an easy task.
+For the homeowner who deals with leaves once every year, having a powerful leaf vacuum/mulcher can take that annual fall chore and turn it into an easy task.
 You might not necessarily look forward to the job each year, but you certainly won’t dread it as you did when your only tool was a big rake.
-Leaf vacuums can make quick work of even a large pile of leaves, and a mulching functions means you will have a much smaller pile to get rid of once you are done.
+Leaf vacuums can make quick work of even a large pile of leaves, and a mulching function means you will have a much smaller pile to get rid of once you are done.

 Thank you for stopping by and reviewing our buying guide for leaf vacuums.
 We appreciate your time, and we hope that the information above has helped to steer you in the right direction.
 Have fun shopping and good luck cleaning up those leaves!